The Princess and the Pea (2002 film): Plot

-Meanwhile, Sebastian has been searching for a lost prophecy that dictates: “to discover true nobility, one must place a pea beneath twenty mattresses...”.
-Unfortunately, his search to discover the mystery of peas always ends in vain.
+Meanwhile, Sebastian has been searching for a lost prophecy that dictates: “To discover true nobility, one must place a pea beneath twenty mattresse….”.
+Unfortunately, his search always ends in vain.
 Meanwhile, King Heath admits that he is greatly disappointed with Hildegard’s upbringing.
 Nonetheless, he finds solace in knowing that Rollo has found the girl of his dreams, as her personality bears a striking resemblance to his late wife.
-Heath then decides to disinherit Hildegard and leaves his kingdom to Rollo and his chosen bride-to-be.
+Heath then decides to disinherit Hildegard and leave his kingdom to Rollo and his bride-to-be.
 He asks Sebastian to deliver the important message to Rollo.
 Learning about Heath's plan, Helsa has her and Laird’s pet falcon, Plague, intercept the message and bring it to Laird's attention.
 Laird turns the entire Pig Kingdom against Daria, claiming her to be a witch who can talk to animals.
-A mob pursues her through the forest and burn down her hiding place, where she and Rollo first met.
+A mob pursues Daria through the forest and burns down her hiding place.

-Rollo returns to the kingdom in an attempt to save Daria, not knowing she had already escaped with the help of her animal companions.
-Sebastian finally discovers the full prophecy in the ballroom of Daria's hiding place, which turns out to be the original palace from where the prophecy originated from.
-Above the prophecy is a stained-glass window that bears the image of an unnamed queen, Daria's ancestor, who brought about the Golden Age of the Kingdom before it was overtaken by its Dark Age.
+Rollo returns to the kingdom in an attempt to save Daria, not knowing she has already escaped with the help of her animal companions.
+Sebastian finally discovers the full prophecy in Daria's hiding place, which turns out to be the original palace from which the prophecy originated.